tiagodusilva/lobelia-bot/README.md

-# XtremeBot
+# TEMP Discord Bot ~ Temporary Ergo Multi Purpose Bot

-A Discord bot built for the IEEExtreme programming competition to manage teams, roles, channels and more.
+A Discord bot built for the IEEExtreme programming competition and the RetroJam competition to manage teams, roles, channels and more.